 One of two He 111 detailed for ASV jamming on 22 September took off at 1615 and two more operated the next night, one taking off at 1649; they landed at 0030 and 0530 hours.
 These machines had been protecting the tanker Rondine, as was a lone Do 217 night fighter which had started at 2100 hours.
 El Daba meanwhile had been ordered to jam GCI radars in the Nile Delta for two hours from 1800.
 Early on the 23rd, the WIM-Zentrale had advised its sub-stations that a calibration flight would take place from 0600 hours with selected frequencies being jammed in succession:

 That night, two He 111 operated on convoy protection, from 1640–0032 and 2029–0552, jamming three frequencies while for its part Crete-West was transmitting from 1855, jamming no fewer than eight wavelengths.
+During the day a WIM company informed a Ltn.
+Einwaller that “Feegenmann” (another officer?) had taken over WIM 2’s traffic and asked why that station had not so far reported to WIM 3.
 A “signals Junkers” (probably a Ju 52) was due in Benghazi on the 24th to work with existing aircraft reporting services, providing an R/T relay for the fighters based there, and on the following day Ju 52 NR+AE flew between Heraklion and Kalamaki.
 That morning, the Middle East Y-Service signalled the Air Ministry as follows: “Probable that P4 BA and DA ASV jammers (Query Wildschwein).”
 This particular hypothesis was mistaken since P4 was the unit code of Fl.Kps.
 X’s Führungskette (HQ flight).
 Also, WIM 8 reported that its western sections were being fenced round with barbed wire, work expected to take two or three days.

 continued on next page …